Employment

 Reports to:

-Under the direction and supervision of the Pool Supervisor and Head Guards.
+Under the direction and supervision of the Pool Supervisor.
 May also receive direction from Maintenance or Recreation Director.

 Work Environment: